 Under normal circumstances, all a testator needs to do to make their will valid and enforceable is compile it in written form, sign it themselves, and have it signed by two witnesses.
 However, it is possible for someone to get close to a cognitively, emotionally, or financially vulnerable testator and try to influence them into changing the terms of their will, an act which could constitute a form of fraud under certain circumstances.

-If a person puts “mental, moral, or physical” pressure on a testator to the point that the testator no longer has free will about where their property and assets will go, that person may be considered to have engaged in “undue influence.”
+If someone applies mental, moral, or physical pressure on a testator to the point that the testator loses free will over how their property and assets pass, that conduct may constitute undue influence.
 If a court finds that undue influence impacted the drafting or revising of a will, they have the authority to declare the will invalid.

 In this situation, the burden on proof that undue influence occurred falls on the party accusing someone else of interfering with a testator’s wishes and best interests.
 However, a local legal professional may be able to help dig up evidence of fraud in a will and present it in a compelling way to a probate judge.